How does bone and joint remodeling associated with degeneration develop and can this be controlled to reduce disability?

-Biomechanics of bone and joint; biomechanical analysis of lumbar interbody fusion, new artificial intervertebral disc design and shape memory alloy in spine surgery.
+Experimental approaches to investigate biomechanics of bone and joint; biomechanical examinations of lumbar interbody fusion, new artificial intervertebral disc design and shape memory alloy in spine surgery.
 Finger fracture fixations, flexor tendon injuries and sports injuries biomechanics; biomechanics of total hip replacement; fixation implant design and development; biomechanical evaluation of biomaterials; cell biomechanics and micro/ nano-biomechanics.
 Biomaterials for clinical applications; novel bone substitutes and micro- or nano-biomaterials; bioactive bone cement development.

-Animal models of musculoskeletal disorders; experimental scoliosis; genetics of degenerative disc disease and osteoarthritis; gene functions in articular and intervertebral joints; proteoglycan metabolism in skeletal tissues.
+Nobel animal models of musculoskeletal disorders; experimental scoliosis; genetics of degenerative disc disease and osteoarthritis; gene functions in articular and intervertebral joints; proteoglycan metabolism in skeletal tissues.
 Bone healing and fracture repair; genetic profiles of bone tumours and cell-biomaterial interfacial biology.
 Developing disease-modifying agents for treating joint degeneration; programming stem cells or progenitors for joint regeneration; role of fibrosis and its control in tissue repair and mesenchymal stem cell-based therapies.

 Clinical neurophysiology and neural engineering in orthopaedics: